osslab-pku/LiCoEval-Leaderboard/README.md

-# LiCoEval-Leaderboard
+# LiCoEval Leaderboard

-Leaderboard for LiCoEval
+This is the source code for LiCoEval Leaderboard.

+This repository is under MIT license.